spack/spack/lib/spack/docs/packaging_guide.rst

 #.
 An explicit value appearing in a spec literal or
 #.
 Its default value

-The concretizer thus is not free to pick an arbitrary value to work around conflicts, but will error out instead.
+The concretizer thus is not free to pick an alternate value to work around conflicts, but will error out instead.
 Setting this property on a variant is useful in cases where the variant allows some dangerous or controversial options (e.g. using unsupported versions